cortexlabs/cortex/docs/apis/apis.md

 ## Custom Request Handlers

 Request handlers are used to decouple the interface of an API endpoint from its model.
-A `pre_inference` request handler can be used to modify request payloads before they is sent to the model.
-A `post_inference` request handler can be used to modify model predictions before they are served from the API endpoint.
+A `pre_inference` request handler can be used to modify request payloads before they are sent to the model.
+A `post_inference` request handler can be used to modify model predictions in the server before they are sent to the client.

 See [request handlers](request-handlers.md) for a detailed guide.